orthanc-mirrors/orthanc-book/Sphinx/source/users/advanced-rest.rst

 By default, Orthanc saves the jobs into its database (check out the ``SaveJobs`` option).
 Jobs are saved every 10 seconds and when Orthanc stops.
-If Orthanc is stopped then relaunched, the jobs whose processing was not finished are automatically put into the queue of pending tasks or resumed if they were being processed when Orthanc stopped.
+If Orthanc is stopped then relaunched, the jobs whose processing was not finished are automatically put into the queue of pending tasks or resumed if they were being processed when Orthanc stopped, regardless of whether they were started synchronously or asynchronously (see the section below).
 The command-line option ``--no-jobs`` can also be used to prevent the loading of jobs from the database upon the launch of Orthanc.